 You love your classes.
 Your professors.
 A few months into your Harvard experience you are doing well academically, even if you haven’t made any real friends.
 You assure your mom you’re fine, though you don’t tell her you’re feeling more than a bit lonely.
 The popular girls, like your roommate, came in with money, and come from money.
 They dress trendy, buy expensive, look sharp, act confident.
 Make it in Harvard, or not, they have no worries after school.
 The rich rarely have to worry like the rest of us.

 You come back to your empty dorm room one afternoon, turn on your computer, and are about to get started on the paper you have to write for Expository, but the image on the screen stops you dead.
 Your face stares back at you, next to some other young woman.
 Under her picture it says, “HOT!”
-Under YOUR PICTURE it says in bold lettering, “NOT!”
+Under YOUR PICTURE voters say you are not.

 This is the beginning of Facemash, which eventually became Facebook.
 This is MARK ZUCKERBERG’S idea of fun—making women feel like shit for his entertainment.
 IMAGINE what that girl must have felt when she saw NOT under her Harvard profile picture.
 IMAGINE if it was YOUR CHILD.
 OR YOU.